Sumanth2377/Sumanth_Gouthamcity.github.io/CityManagement.md

 <h3>Binary Search Tree:</h3>

 Binary Search Tree (BST) is used because it allows fast searching, easy sorting, and efficient insertion of waste classification rules.
-The data is stored in a sorted way, making it quick to find, add, or display rules.
+The data is stored in a sorted way, making it quick to find, add, or display rules.(O(log(n)))

 [Code for Binary Search Tree](BinarySearchTreeCitymap.cpp)

 <h3>Hash Table</h3>

 If i  missed collecting waste from a specific area, i can use a Hash Table for tracking waste collection statuses which is beneficial because it provides fast access to information, allows for easy updates, can dynamically adjust to the number of areas, and does not require sorting.
-This makes it an efficient and practical choice for managing the status of waste collection in a city.
+This makes it an efficient and practical choice for managing the status of waste collection in a city.(O(1))

 [Code for Hash Table](HashTableCitymap.cpp)